mathminx/E-Commerce-Back-End/README.md

 ## Installation

+1. To connect to a database using Sequelize, add database name, MySQL username, and MySQL password to an environment variable file
+2. enter schema and seed commands to create and seed the development database
-To install locally, load dependencies by running `npm install`, followed by `node server.js` to start the apllication.
+3. To install locally, load dependencies by running `npm install`, followed by `node server.js` to start the server and sync the Sequelize models to the MySQL database.

 ## Usage